enaburekhan/Telegram_Inspirational_Bot/README.md

 ## Getting Started

-This project involves using the ruby logics to sort a list of arr into order.
+This project involves building a telegram bot that listens to command from any telegram account user and then provide response based on the command entered by the user.

 ### Prerequisites

 To get this project up and running, you must have Ruby installed on your machine.
-To install Ruby, you can read this <a href "https://www.ruby-lang.org/en/documentation/installation">Documentation</a>
+To install Ruby, you can use this link: https://www.ruby-lang.org/en/documentation/installation/

 ### Installation